Skip to main content

 University

-To get into any of the branches of medical illustration you'll need a degree in a relevant subject like:
+To work in any branch of medical illustration, you normally need a degree in a relevant subject like:

 • photography